 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-Datadog is ranked 2nd in Log Management with 30 reviews while Elastic Security is ranked 7th in Log Management with 18 reviews.
-Datadog is rated 8.4, while Elastic Security is rated 7.6.
+Datadog is ranked 2nd in Log Management with 101 reviews while Elastic Security is ranked 8th in Log Management with 18 reviews.
+Datadog is rated 8.6, while Elastic Security is rated 7.4.
 The top reviewer of Datadog writes "Provides insightful analytics and good visibility that assist with making architectural decisions".
 On the other hand, the top reviewer of Elastic Security writes "It is quite comprehensive and you're able to do a lot of tasks".
-Datadog is most compared with Dynatrace, New Relic APM, Azure Monitor, Splunk and Amazon CloudWatch, whereas Elastic Security is most compared with Splunk, Graylog, Wazuh, IBM QRadar and syslog-ng.
+Datadog is most compared with Dynatrace, New Relic APM, Azure Monitor, Amazon CloudWatch and AppDynamics, whereas Elastic Security is most compared with Wazuh, Splunk, Graylog, Microsoft Sentinel and Nagios Log Server.
 See our Datadog vs. Elastic Security report.

 See our list of best Log Management vendors.